PawseySC/singularity-containers/_episodes/11-containers-intro.md

 * **Charliecloud**: a lightweight container solution designed for HPC environments.
 * **Enroot**: a lightweight container runtime developed by NVIDIA, commonly used for GPU-focused workloads.

+### Image formats

+Most images distributed through registries such as *Docker Hub* and *Quay.io* use the container image structure standardised by the **Open Container Initiative (OCI)**.
+OCI is an industry project that defines open standards for container images, their distribution through registries and their execution by compatible container runtimes.
+Modern Docker images are generally OCI-compatible, which allows them to be used by container engines other than Docker.

+SingularityCE normally stores containers using the **Singularity Image Format (SIF)**, commonly as a single `.sif` file.
+SingularityCE can pull Docker/OCI images from compatible registries and convert their contents into SIF for use with its native runtime.
+Therefore, an image published for Docker can often be pulled and used with SingularityCE, even though the original registry image and the resulting SIF file use different image formats.

 ### Container registries